enterpriseready/enterpriseready/content/features/product-security.md

 **Secure defaults**
 Security shouldn't be a feature a user has to enable or opt into.
 Enforce secure defaults out of the box.

+**Logging controls**
+Log all security-relevant events at a minimum.
+A log entry should at least answer the following questions: Who?
+What?
+Where?
+When?
+All event logs must be sent to remote log aggregation servers to ensure that logs are not deleted or tampered, and protected from unauthorized access.

 **Demonstrable security**
 Many enterprise buyers will ask you to provide documentation around your security efforts.
 Be prepared to show any of the following: